 Four nations arrived at this World Cup for the first time in their history: Cabo Verde, Curacao, Jordan and Uzbekistan.
 Of that group, only Cabo Verde survived the group stage and reached the last thirty-two.

 The islands, home to barely half a million people, became the smallest nation ever to reach a World Cup knockout round.
-They did it without losing a group game, drawing with Spain, Uruguay and Saudi Arabia to edge out the two-time champions from South America.
+They did it without losing a group game, drawing with Spain, Argentina and Saudi Arabia to edge out the two-time champions from South America.

 Two other newcomers stretched the definition in useful ways.
 South Africa reached a knockout round for the first time, and DR Congo returned to the finals for the first time since the country competed as Zaire more than half a century ago.